 The Theology, Medicine, and Culture Initiative at Duke Divinity School is hosting the Inaugural Catena Lecture in Medicine, Faith and Service that will be given by Tom Catena, M.D.
-The lecture is titled “Gratitude in Action: One Doctor.
+The public lecture is titled “Gratitude in Action: One Doctor.
 One Hospital.
 One Million Patients.”

 The annual lectureship will publicly appreciate and encourage students to study the example of Catena, a singular alumnus of Duke University School of Medicine, and the only physician for a population of more than 750,000 in Sudan’s Nuba Mountains, a conflict zone where humanitarian aid is restricted.